Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-multi-family-property-sees-roi-in-3-months.md

   Tenants have readily adopted the platform, and bad outcomes have been greatly reduced.
 The stress the property management teams and tenants were facing has all but been eliminated. "
-heroHeading: Multi Family Property sees 572% amount ROI in 3 months
+heroHeading: Multi Family Property sees 572% ROI in 3 months
 heroImg: /assets/increase_roi_with_landlord_tech_program.jpg
 social: true
 promoSection: